19 essential photography composition rules for creative photos

 • Lines

-Patterns create harmony within an image and are a wonderful photography composition tool.
-The trick with patterns is to make sure that they fill the frame (more about this composition technique below).
+Patterns create harmony within an image and are a wonderful photography composition tool that entertains the eye.
+The trick with patterns is to make sure that they fill the frame (more about this photography technique below).

-You can also highlight the pattern by inserting an object to break it, which instantly adds another level of interest to the image.
+You can highlight pattern in a scene by inserting an object to break it, which instantly adds another level of interest to the image.

 11. Depth (layers) composition techniques